Feature Brief: VMware Cloud Sizer

 It is available under the “Existing SDDC” tab on the main screen of the VMware Cloud Sizer.

-After reading inventory data and getting a list of supported SDDCs you need to drill down to the specific SDDC to see a list of clusters.
-Selecting the host instance model in the “Convert to” column runs the script on the backend which calculates current utilization, the required number of hosts after conversion and estimates the conversion time needed.
+After reading inventory data and getting a list of supported SDDCs you need to drill down to the specific SDDC to see a list of clusters and select the host instance model in the “Convert to” column.
+This triggers the script on the backend which calculates current utilization, the required number of hosts after conversion and estimates the conversion time needed.

-Conversion logic considers the storage utilization of the current cluster only and also takes into account 16 hosts cluster limit excluding the source cluster from conversion calculation if the target exceeds the limit.
-In that case the customer could consider using external storage or reducing the number of hosts in the cluster.
+Conversion logic considers the storage utilization of the current cluster.
+It also considers 16 hosts cluster limit excluding the source cluster from conversion calculation if the target exceeds the limit.
+In that case, the customer could consider using external storage or reducing the number of hosts in the cluster.

 Reporting